Software Training Institute in Chennai with 100% Placements – SLA Institute

 It depends on the complexity of the tables.
 If the tables are the same type, we can generate up to 3 tables in a day.

-7. What are the documents to be submitted to the FDA, how can they be submitted to the FDA and who can submit them?
+7. What are the documents to be submitted to the FDA, how can they be submitted to the FDA, and who can submit them?

 ISS and ISE documents are to be submitted to the FDA.
 The submission of documents to the FDA is done through e-submission using define.pdf or define.xml formats.
 A statistician or project manager will submit the documents to the FDA.

-8. What is the function of the SAS log and how are errors handled in an SAS program?
+8. What is the function of the SAS log, and how are errors handled in an SAS program?

 Errors, warnings, and notes about how a SAS program was executed are all contained in the SAS log.
 A SAS program’s errors can be managed with conditional processing, the IF-THEN statement, and log review for debugging.

-9. Define Clin-trial database and Oracle Clinical.
+9. Define the Clin-trial database and Oracle Clinical.

-Clintrial is the popular and leading Clinical Data Management System (CDMS).
+Clintrial is a popular and leading Clinical Data Management System (CDMS).
 Oracle offers a database management solution called Oracle Clinical (OC).
 They offer data management and data entry, along with data validation functionalities, to the clinical trials process.

 10. Explain hard-coding.

-11. What are the contents of lab data and what is the goal of the lab data set?
+11. What are the contents of lab data, and what is the goal of the lab data set?

 The lab data set consists of SUBJID, week number, standard units, category of lab test, and lab normal and high range of values.
 The purpose of the lab data set is to retrieve the difference in the values of key variables after the drug administration.